Aiven-Open/klaw/coral/proxy/README.md

 This is the alias for `pnpm dev --mode=all --testEnv=true`.

-This will build Klaw, the cluster-api and all test environment for klaw (zookeeper, kafka, schema-registry).
+This will build Klaw, the cluster-api and a sandbox environment for klaw (container for zookeeper, kafka, schema-registry).
 You usually won't need that script, it is a convenient shortcut for the first setup.

 ### ➡️ additional `--verbose` flag